 AA

-The airline owners, Arnon Englander and Ami Cohen, have decided to start licensing process, after which the companies will become another Israeli airline to compete with EL AL, Israir, Arkia and Air Haifa.
-Both airlines TUS & Blue Bird planned will continue operations
+Holiday Lines owners Arnon Englender and Ami Cohen have decided to begin the licensing process that will turn their two companies into another Israeli airline competing with EL AL, Israir, Arkia, and Air Haifa.
+Both TUS & Blue Bird plan to continue operations

 Photo: SHUTTERSTOCK Photo: SHUTTERSTOCK

-Ami Cohen and Arnon Englander, the owners of "Holiday Lines" (Kavei Hufsha) company, who owns the greek airline Blue Bird Airways the Cypriot airline TUS, have decided that this is the right time for them to establish a new Israeli airline, as first reported by Passport News.
+Ami Cohen and Arnon Englender, the owners of "Holiday Lines" (Kavei Hufsha) company that owns the Greek airline Blue Bird Airways and the Cypriot airline TUS, have decided that this is the right time for them to establish a new Israeli airline, as first reported by Passport News.

-The company has already begun talks with the Civil Aviation Authority of Israel and intends to begin the licensing process to become an Israeli airline.
+The company has already begun discussions with the Civil Aviation Authority of Israel and intends to initiate the licensing process to operate as an Israeli airline.

-The two companies, that are planned to continue operations as they are, currently have a combined fleet of seven aircrafts, meaning the company will perform a strong competition for EL AL, Israir, Arkia Airlines, and Air Haifa - which only recently entered the market.
+The two companies, which are planned to continue operations as they are, currently have a combined fleet of seven aircraft, meaning the company will become a competitor for EL AL, Israir, Arkia Airlines, and Air Haifa, which only recently entered the market.

 Parent company "Kavei Hufsha" will keep both airlines under TUS & Blue Bird brands alongside the new company.

-"Holiday Lines" official comment: "Blue Bird and TUS will continue to operate alongside our intention to establish a new Israeli airline".
+"Holiday Lines" commented on the move: "Blue Bird and TUS will continue to operate alongside our intention to establish a new Israeli airline".

 Significant Activity at Ben Gurion Airport